rwaltr/dotfiles/Readme.md

-# The dot files of a madman
+# The dotfiles of a madman

-Use Chezmoi to deploy this, it does require some config items to be done, but is mostly self sufficient
+Use Chezmoi to deploy.
+It does require some config items to be done but is mostly self-sufficient